2012 United States presidential election in Pennsylvania

 Regardless, Romney improved on John McCain's 10.32% loss in the state in 2008.
 Just like in 2008, Pennsylvania was the most Republican of the three Rust Belt swing states (including Wisconsin and Michigan) in 2012.
 Five counties that voted for Obama in 2008 voted for Romney in 2012: Berks, Cambria, Carbon, Chester, and Elk.
 This made Obama the first Democrat to win the presidency without carrying Cambria County since Woodrow Wilson in 1916, and made him the first Democrat to win the White House without carrying Elk County since Franklin D. Roosevelt in 1940, and the first to do so without carrying Carbon County since John F. Kennedy in 1960.

 As of the 2024 presidential election, this is the last time that Chester County voted for the Republican candidate, that Luzerne County voted for the Democratic candidate, and that Pennsylvania voted more Democratic than the nation as a whole.

-This was also the last time Pennsylvania voted more Democratic than Virginia, as Pennsylvania has become a swing state while Virginia has become a blue state.
-Virginia never voted for Republican Donald Trump, unlike Pennsylvania which voted for Trump in 2016 and 2024.
+This was the last time a Democratic presidential nominee has won every Northeastern electoral vote.
+Pennsylvania voted twice for Republican Donald Trump in 2016 and 2024, and Maine's 2nd congressional district voted for Trump in all three of his runs.
+This was also the last time Pennsylvania voted to the left of Virginia, with Virginia being the only former Confederate state never to have voted for Trump.